saraiva-rita/Doggo-Api-Recap/README.md

 ### 1st Interation: Display 5 Random Images on your Homepage

 After having your project configured, check your app.js file.
-There you will find some basic Express / HBS configurations with already two 'GET' request routes created.
+There you will find some basic Express / HBS configurations with already two 'GET' Request Routes created.

 Let's start with the first one.
 Inside GET '/' you should call your Doggo API to retrieve you 5 random Dog Photos 🐕🐕🐕🐕🐕

 How can you do that?
 Just follow the documentation that is here: https://www.npmjs.com/package/doggo-api-wrapper

+After having the data with you, display it on the Browser, using your all-breeds.hbs file.

+### 2nd Interation: Display a Schnauzer Image on your Schnauzer Page

+5 random Dog Photos is a cool ideia, but what about my doggo?
+He's a Schnauzer Miniature and he needs a single page for him.

+To do that, check your GET '/schnauzer' Route and the API Documentation that you have already.

-After having the data with you, display it on the Browser, using your index.hbs file.
+After having the data with you, display it on the Browser, using your schnauzer.hbs file.

+Hint: do not forget that 'Schnauzer' is a breed and 'Miniature' a sub-breed 🧐

+### BONUS: CSS, CSS, CSS 🎉